 - Oracle recommends that you use a separate disk group, other than DATA, for GIMR and Oracle Clusterware backup files. - The initial GIMR sizing for the Oracle Standalone Cluster is for up to four nodes.
-You must add additional storage space to the disk group containing the GIMR and Oracle Clusterware backup files for each new node added to the cluster.
+You must add additional storage space to the disk group containing the GIMR and Oracle Clusterware backup files for each new node added to the cluster. - By default, all new Oracle Standalone Cluster deployments are configured with Oracle Fleet Patching and Provisioning for patching that cluster only.
+This deployment requires a minimal ACFS file system that is automatically configured in the same disk group as the GIMR.

-Table 7-2 Minimum Available Space Requirements for Oracle Standalone Cluster Without GIMR Configuration
+Table 8-2 Minimum Available Space Requirements for Oracle Standalone Cluster Without GIMR Configuration

-Redundancy Level DATA Disk Group Total Storage
+Redundancy Level DATA Disk Group Oracle Fleet Patching and Provisioning Total Storage

-External 1 GB 1 GB
+External 1 GB 1 GB 2 GB

-Normal 2 GB 2 GB
+Normal 2 GB 2 GB 4 GB

-High/Flex/Extended 3 GB 3 GB
+High/Flex/ Extended 3 GB 3 GB 6 GB

 - Oracle recommends that you use a separate disk group, other than DATA, for Oracle Clusterware backup files. - The initial sizing for the Oracle Standalone Cluster is for up to four nodes.
-You must add additional storage space to the disk group containing Oracle Clusterware backup files for each new node added to the cluster.
+You must add additional storage space to the disk group containing Oracle Clusterware backup files for each new node added to the cluster. - By default, all new Oracle Standalone Cluster deployments are configured with Oracle Fleet Patching and Provisioning for patching that cluster only.
+This deployment requires a minimal ACFS file system that is automatically configured.